name: Kendall McComas

 - Beginning on November 10th of this year and continuing for three days, the Rialto theater in Butte presented Myrtle Elver's Juvenile Dancers and Entertainers as a special

 stage attraction.
-Kendall performed the song "And Then I Forgot."
+Kendall performed the song "And Then I Forget."

 - On December 21st, the Seal Sale ball was held at the Winter Garden, which was organized by the Butte Anti-Tuberculosis Society.
 Among the many performers who took part was